-The Company expects that as aviation recovers the short-term lease demand will grow in line with the recovery of flying hours of the Rolls-Royce powered fleet and shop visit demand increases.
-The Company continue working with the wider Group to utilise the lease pool to use the capacity in the owned lease pool or to return leased engines to owners to reduce that capacity.
+The Company expects that the short-term lease demand will grow in line with the increase of flying hours of the Rolls-Royce powered fleet and shop visit demand increases.
+The Company continues working with the wider Group to utilise the capacity in the owned lease pool or to return leased engines to owners to reduce that capacity.